eclipse-imagen/imagen/docs/migration/index.md

 1. `TileScheduler`: it now extends `AutoCloseable`
 2. `SunTileScheduler`: it now implements `close` replacing the `finalize` method.
-3. `PlanarImage`: the `finalize` method has been removed. `dispose` method already exists to cleanup resources.
+3. `PlanarImage`: the `finalize` method has been removed. `dispose` method already exists to clean up resources.
-4. `JAI`: it now implements `AutoCloseable`, implementing a `close` method that will cleanup the tileScheduler.
+4. `JAI`: it now implements `AutoCloseable`, implementing a `close` method that will clean up the tileScheduler.

 If your code relies on the classes mentioned above, consider updating it to ensure proper resource cleanup is performed.